How to Measure Magnet Strength?

-Heavy-duty applications would likely require stronger magnets, such as samarium cobalt, alnico or neodymium magnets.
-These magnets are often useful in high-heat or high-intensity applications such as those in the automotive, aerospace, medical and food and beverage manufacturing industries.
+Heavy-duty applications would likely require stronger magnets, such as samarium cobalt, alnico, or neodymium magnets.
+These magnets are often useful in high-heat or high-intensity applications such as those in the automotive, aerospace, medical, food, and beverage manufacturing industries.

 Order Your Flexible Magnetic Products Today

 When you need flexible magnetic products for commercial applications, make Magnum Magnetics your one-stop shop.

 We stock an extensive catalog of inventory, from magnetic printer paper to magnetic labeling strips to plain magnetic sheeting you can customize with your own laminates or adhesive.
 We are also happy to provide custom magnets or special magnetization, and we are committed to ongoing product development to give you the best-quality magnets we can.